The Impact of Chimney Water Damage

-Common Indications of Storm Damage
+Common Signs of Chimney Water Damage

+Heavy storms can affect your chimney’s structural integrity.
+One of the most common indicators of damage is chimney leaks during heavy rainstorms.
 Chimney leakage is often attributed to high winds, heavy precipitation, and excess rainfall.
 Any one of these can cause water damage and seriously affect the chimney’s structure, making it unstable and unsafe.

-You Notice Rain Coming Down the Flue
+Rain Coming Down the Flue

 Discoloration of Bricks